Intermittent Explosive Disorder: Symptoms and Mental Health Support

 Medication may sometimes mask the root cause of intermittent explosive disorder.
 For that reason, therapy is often recommended as a component of intermittent explosive disorder treatment.
 While there might be a genetic component to intermittent explosive disorder, behavioral changes like using relaxation techniques can alleviate significant distress and anger outbursts.
 A licensed therapist can teach an individual to practice relaxation techniques that lower blood pressure, and regular relaxation training can be highly beneficial.

 Therapy sessions can also account for biological factors by training the brain.
-By speaking with their therapist, one can understand the root causes of anger and what might cause it, along with coping skills for moments of rage.
+By speaking with their therapist, one can understand the root causes of anger, along with coping skills for moments of rage.
 In doing this, a client may recognize that rage can be unhealthy.
 Afterward, other treatments like anger management or cognitive-behavioral therapy (CBT) can be utilized.

 Many people can benefit from anger management techniques, not just those diagnosed with intermittent explosive disorder.
 Techniques like emotional regulation skills and cognitive restructuring can also be taught to children and adolescents so that they can better accept challenges that may occur in their lifetime.